TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/47 - 2 Corinthians/2 Corinthians 12/2 Corinthians 12.19.md

 ---

-Ye think all this time that we are excusing ourselves unto you.
-In the sight of God speak we in Christ.
-But all things, beloved, [are] for your edifying.
+Again, do you think that we are excusing ourselves to you?
+In the sight of God we speak in Christ.
+But all things, beloved, are for your edifying.